robinkrystufek/LOMS-JO-DB/README.md

 - Boxicons — https://github.com/atisawd/boxicons
 - Font Awesome — https://github.com/FortAwesome/Font-Awesome

 This project builds upon literature datasets contributed by the rare-earth spectroscopy community.
 These contributions are gratefully acknowledged, with full citation information provided for each entry.
+Component entries are cross-checked against the [refractiveindex.info][refractive-index-info] database, maintained by Mikhail Polyanskiy, and provide direct links to the corresponding records.

 ## License